-Are you looking for a fun and festive drink to celebrate St. Patrick’s Day?
+Are you looking for a fun and festive St. Patrick’s Day Cocktail?
 If so, you’ll love this green Irish Sunrise Cocktail!
 It’s made with vodka and green apple liqueur and is refreshing and delicious.
 So ditch the boring old green beer and give this green cocktail a try instead!

 As an Amazon Associate, I earn from qualifying purchases.